Authenticating Requests (AWS Signature Version 4)

 Verification of the identity of the requester – Authenticated requests require a signature that you create by using your access keys (access key ID, secret access key).
-For information about getting access keys, see How Do I Get Security Credentials? in the AWS General Reference.
+For information about getting access keys, see Understanding and Getting Your Security Credentials in the AWS General Reference.
 If you are using temporary security credentials, the signature calculations also require a security token.
 For more information, see Requesting Temporary Security Credentials in the IAM User Guide.

 In-transit data protection – In order to prevent tampering with a request while it is in transit, you use some of the request elements to calculate the request signature.
 Upon receiving the request, Amazon S3 calculates the signature by using the same request elements.
 If any request component received by Amazon S3 does not match the component that was used to calculate the signature, Amazon S3 will reject the request.

 Protect against reuse of the signed portions of the request – The signed portions (using AWS Signatures) of requests are valid within 15 minutes of the timestamp in the request.
 An unauthorized party who has access to a signed request can modify the unsigned portions of the request without affecting the request's validity in the 15 minute window.
 Because of this, we recommend that you maximize protection by signing request headers and body, making HTTPS requests to Amazon S3, and by using the

 s3:x-amz-content-sha256condition key (see Amazon S3 Signature Version 4 Authentication Specific Policy Keys) in AWS policies to require users to sign S3 request bodies.